cncf/tag-security/governance/roles.md

 - A member of the leadership indicates that they would like to be a STAG representative on a project by:
   - editing the issue's "STAG Representative" field to their github ID.
-  - setting the issue milestone to the corresponding mileston created for their github ID.
+  - setting the issue milestone to the corresponding milestone created for their github ID.
 - STAG representatives may change based on discretion of co-chairs.